What would a Rights of the Salish Sea law cover?

-- Recognize the fundamental rights of First Nations Peoples to defend the Rights of the Salish Sea, and to carry out their rights and obligations as traditional owners and custodians, to protect the Salish Sea.
+- Recognize the fundamental rights of First Nations and Tribal Nations Peoples to defend the Rights of the Salish Sea, and to carry out their rights and obligations as traditional owners and custodians, to protect the Salish Sea.

 - Prohibit actions that would violate the rights of the Salish Sea.

 - Allow people to enforce the rights of the Salish Sea by starting court proceedings in the name of the Salish Sea.